aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 ```

 At any point of time you would like __to interact with the Polyaxon
-server, you would need port-forwarding of the Polyaxon Kubernetes
+server, you would need port forwarding of the Polyaxon Kubernetes
 service to your localhost__.
 You can do port forwarding to a port on the localhost with
 the Polyaxon CLI (we'll go ahead with the port `8888`):